Raigyo/unity-3d-game-forest/Readme.md

 Markers are GameObjects in the prefab of cans.
 The main camera displays the layer with the rubbish and the minimap only these markers.

+#### 3.2.2 Script: HitBehaviour.cs

-**Script: HitBehaviour.cs - //HitBehaviour: Raycast on GO that can be picked-up / Highlight GO**
+//HitBehaviour: Raycast on GO that can be picked-up / Highlight GO

 Script that uses raycast to find if we hit an object on the 'rubbish' layer (cans).
 It calls an other script when we click on an grabbable object.